nats-io/nats-architecture-and-design/adr/ADR-59.md

 ### Mirror Direct Access

 When the upstream stream has `allow_direct` enabled, the mirror stream can set `mirror_direct` to enable high-performance direct get access.
-This is particularly useful for Key-Value store and Object Store mirrors where reads should be served from the nearest replica.
+This is particularly useful for Key-Value store mirrors where reads should be served from the nearest replica.

 ```json